JeamayPalo/github-pull-request-basics-v-000/CONTRIBUTING.md

 ## Submitting a Pull Request to Suggest an Improvement

-If you see an opportunity for improvement and can make the change yourself go ahead and use a typical git workflow to make it happen:
+If you see an opportunity for improvement and can make the change yourself, go ahead and use a typical git workflow to make it happen:

 * Fork this curriculum repository
 * Make the change on your fork, with descriptive commits in the standard format